LeoYu1128/alpha5_rl_pybullet/README.md

-# Alpha5 Underwater Manipulator RL Framework
+# Alpha5 Underwater Manipulator RL Framework (IN PROGRESS)
-IN PROGRESS.

 **Reinforcement Learning for the Alpha5 Arm in PyBullet Simulation** Using gymnasium and stablebaseline3<br>
 run the train_new.py file <br>